gopro/labs/docs/control/construction/README.md

 # Construction Time-lapses

 An extension of [Extra Long Time-lapses](../longtimelapse) feature, just performed during construction hours alone, to extend your battery life and reduce the number of images you will assemble into a time-lapse.
-Remember to set your camera's [clock](../precisiontime) before using this QR Code.
+Remember to set your camera's clock to [local time](../precisiontime) or [UTC time](../precisiontime-utc) before using this QR Code.

 ## Daytime Time-lapse Calculator